mohammad0234/Fitness-Tracker-App/README.md

 If needed, go back to Step 2 and follow the instructions again.

-You can also check if your device is recognized by running the following command in the terminal, inside the 'fitjourney' folder:
+You can also check if your device is recognised by running the following command in the terminal, inside the 'fitjourney' folder:

 **flutter devices**